Background to "Willy Wonka": Facts 1-3

 - Although Roald Dahl, the author of Charlie and the Chocolate Factory, is credited as the screenwriter for the film, the script was drastically re-written by David Seltzer.
 He notably wrote the 1976 film, The Omen.

 - Almost none of the literary references Wonka makes were in Dahl’s original screenplay.
 David Seltzer added in allusions to Shakespeare, Oscar Wilde, and many other famed authors.

 - Roald Dahl wound up facing considerable criticism from the NAACP because the original illustrations in the book portrayed the Oompa Loompas as African.
 As a reminder, the Oompa Loompas were shipped over from a distant land and worked in the factory for cocoa beans.
 Dahl later revised this, and the film avoided the issue entirely by turning the characters orange.

 Read More From Reelrundown

 About the Actors: Facts 16-20

-Audrey Woods, the actor who plays the candy shoppe owner, also appeared in two other key British projects; a small part in Dr. Who and a vocal artist for the original radio version of The Hitchhiker’s Guide to the Galaxy.
+- Audrey Woods, the actor who plays the candy shop owner, also appeared in two other key British projects; a small part in Dr. Who and a vocal artist for the original radio version of The Hitchhiker’s Guide to the Galaxy.